 Step out around the Cardiff Bay Barrage

 It’s an easy, breezy stroll around the Bay across the sea barrage to Penarth Marina.
 There’s a flat tarmac pathway so it’s ideal for pushchairs or bikes.
 Just before the Barrage there’s a great kids’ playground featuring pretend shipwrecks buried in sand.
 The Barrage has several locks, offering lots to keep curious kids happy.
 Taxi boats run at least hourly back to Mermaid Quay from just across the locks next to Penarth Marina.
-If you've got your four-legged friend with you, make sure to visit the various Coffi Co stop offs around the Bay - they're all dog friendly and serve food into the evenings.

 Go twitching in the Cardiff Bay Wetlands Reserve